Why should you know the best self-publishing companies available? Picture this:

 Why D2D?
 Well, I spell that out here.
 However, I've been in contact with PublishDrive and I'm REALLY impressed with what I've heard.
 Pretty soon, I'll be writing an article about them and if they deliver on half the stuff I've heard, then I might just become a PublishDrive fan.
 We'll see, so stay tuned.

-Choosing the best self publishing company is not about selecting the company with the biggest reach for the most niche sales.
+Choosing one of the best self publishing companies is not about selecting the company with the biggest reach for the most niche sales.
 It is about finding out what is best for your book and your situation.